What Is MCP and How It’s Making Developers’ Lives Easier Inside the IDE

 How It Works (High-Level Flow)

-The MCP Server acts as a connection layer between the IDE chat and Falcon Suite, allowing IDE copilots to fetch real, organization-specific information from Falcon instead of guessing or hallucinating.
+The MCP Server acts as a connection layer between the IDE chat and IZ Suite, allowing IDE copilots to fetch real, organization-specific information from IZ instead of guessing or hallucinating.

 The Problem with Using Normal AI Chatbots

-To understand why the Falcon MCP Server is required, it’s important to first understand the limitations of using normal AI chatbots on their own.
+To understand why the IZ MCP Server is required, it’s important to first understand the limitations of using normal AI chatbots on their own.

 Let’s say a user opens a generic AI chatbot and asks: